Fjf/Allen/doc/setup/run_allen.rst

     # Run one stream with 5000 events and print all memory allocations
     ./Allen --sequence hlt1_pp_default -n 5000 -p 1 --mdf /path/to/mdf/input/file

+    # Run on all events in all files listed in file.lst; four streams
+    # with batches of 1000 events
+    find /some/directory/with/files -type f | sort > files.lst
+    ./Allen --sequence hlt1_pp_default -t 4 --events-per-slice 1000 --mdf /path/to/files.lst

 .. _run_allen_in_gaudi_moore_eventloop:
 As Gaudi project, event loop steered by Moore (offline)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^